-Chanel has used many different marks since the 1960s including both round and oval cartouche signature plates and sometimes stamping CHANEL directly into the piece.
+Chanel has used many different marks since the 1960s, including both round and oval cartouche signature plates and sometimes stamping CHANEL directly into the piece.
 The earliest pieces of Chanel jewelry were unmarked.
-Most of the older pieces from the 1930s, '40s, and '50s are in private collections and rarely come up for sale.
-Pieces marked Chanel in script writing were made by Chanel Novelty Co. in the early 1940s, and were not made by the House of Chanel.
+Most of the older jewelry from the 1930s, '40s, and '50s are in private collections and rarely come up for sale.
+Pieces marked Chanel in script lettering were made by Chanel Novelty Company in the early 1940s, and were not made by the House of Chanel.

 03 of 25

 Ciner used several similar marks on vintage costume jewelry.
 Jewelry by this brand can be hard to decipher since they don't include a year on the stamp.
 However, if you find a Ciner piece that includes a copyright symbol, it's safe to assume the piece was made after 1955.